COVID-19 pandemic in Saskatchewan: Overview

-By late-May, the third wave had begun to subside due to vaccination progress, resulting in the province beginning to lift restrictions on a timeline based on vaccine metrics.
+By late May, the third wave had begun to subside due to the progress of a second, public phase of vaccination, resulting in the province beginning to lift restrictions on a timeline based on vaccine metrics.
 On June 1, the province saw its smallest single-day increase in cases (86) since late-February.
-On July 11, 2021, the province sunset almost all remaining Public Health Orders and declared the state of emergency over.
-However, residents who test positive may still be legally ordered to self-isolate by health officials.
-The province reported that the "overwhelming" majority of new infections in July were among patients not fully vaccinated for COVID-19.
-This is exasperated by Saskatchewan's vaccination numbers trailing in comparison to other provinces.
+On July 11, 2021, the province lifted almost all remaining Public Health Orders and declared the state of emergency over, the first province to do so.
+The province reported that the "overwhelming" majority of new infections in July were among patients not fully vaccinated for COVID-19, a situation exacerbated by Saskatchewan's vaccination numbers trailing in comparison to other provinces.

-By August, evidence of a fourth wave driven by patients not fully vaccinated for COVID-19 began to emerge in the province, with increasing rates of cases in Saskatchewan's northern zones and in Saskatoon, and the province reporting its largest increase in new cases since May on August 12.
-By August 22, hospitalizations had reached their highest number since June, and the seven-day average had reached 166.
-On September 13, Saskatchewan reported a new peak daily increase of 449 cases (with the majority being among patients not fully vaccinated for COVID-19), while surpassing 200 hospitalizations for the first time since April 2021.
+By August 2021, evidence of a fourth wave driven by patients not fully vaccinated for COVID-19 began to emerge in the province, with increasing rates of cases in the north and in Saskatoon, and the province reported its largest increase in new cases since May on August 12.
+By August 22, hospitalizations had reached their highest number since June.
+On September 13, Saskatchewan reported a new peak daily increase of 449 cases, while surpassing 200 hospitalizations for the first time since April.

-Premier Moe repeatedly declined to reinstate Public Health Orders such as mandatory masks, or require proof of vaccination in order to attend certain locations or events, stating that Public Health Orders were redundant to vaccine availability, and that he wanted to pursue a collaborative approach by supporting businesses who wanted to voluntarily mandate proof of vaccination.
-However, on September 16, citing that the fourth wave was being "driven almost entirely" by patients not fully vaccinated for COVID-19.
-Premier Moe backtracked on his earlier statements and announced an "interim" mask mandate for indoor public spaces, and that proof of vaccination would become mandatory for certain non-essential venues.
+Premier Moe declined to reinstate Public Health Orders such as mandatory masks, or to require proof of vaccination in order to attend certain locations or events, stating that Public Health Orders were redundant to vaccine availability, and that he wanted to support businesses in voluntarily requesting proof of vaccination.
+This was despite pleas from health care professionals and municipal leaders for greater public health measures.
+Moreover, this was despite recommendations from Chief Medical Officer Shahab to institute new measures.
+On September 16, stating that the fourth wave was being "driven almost entirely" by patients not fully vaccinated for COVID-19, Premier Moe backtracked on his earlier statements and announced an "interim" mask mandate for indoor public spaces, and that proof of vaccination would become mandatory for certain non-essential venues.